morgenstern89/morgenstern89.github.io/about.md

 <p>Welcome to my website.</p>
 <p>My name is <strong>Sarah</strong>.
 I have created this page to showcase my story, motivation, interests and skills to become a new software tester.
-Before getting into , let me first tell you this story: <strong>I am not a classical IT person.</strong>
+Before getting into , let me first tell you this story: <i><strong>I am not a classical IT person.</strong></i>
 </p>

 <p>My academic background is in the most human-centered field.